Bill Bolling

-William Troy Bolling (born June 15, 1957) is an American businessman, politician and educator who served as the 39th Lieutenant Governor of Virginia.
+William Troy Bolling (born June 15, 1957) is an American businessman, politician and educator who served as the 39th Lieutenant Governor of Virginia from 2006 to 2014.

-Running as a Republican, he was elected twice to the position by defeating his Democratic opponent in both the 2005 and 2009 general elections.
+A member of the Republican party, he was elected twice to the position by defeating his Democratic opponent in both the 2005 and 2009 general elections.
 He was the first lieutenant governor in the Commonwealth of Virginia to serve two consecutive terms since Don Beyer.
 He was succeeded by Democrat Ralph Northam after the 2013 general election.

 Early life, education, and early career

-Bolling was born on June 15, 1957 in Sistersville, West Virginia.
+Bolling was born on June 15, 1957, in Sistersville, West Virginia.
 He was raised in the coal fields of southwest Virginia and southern West Virginia.
 His father was a surface coal miner, and his mother was a homemaker.
 As a 15-year-old, he volunteered to work on the re-election campaign of Republican Governor of West Virginia Arch Moore.
 He graduated from the University of Charleston (West Virginia) in 1978 with a B.S. degree in Political Science and was the first member of his family to graduate from college.
-He moved to Mechanicsville, Virginia in 1981 when he accepted a job with a Virginia insurance company.
+He moved to Mechanicsville, Virginia, in 1981 when he accepted a job with a Virginia insurance company.

 Political career

 Hanover County Board of Supervisors

 Bolling first ran for elected office in 1991 for a position on the Hanover County Board of Supervisors.
 Bolling won that office and served as a member of the Board until 1995.
-While a member, Bolling also served as the Chairman of the Board of supervisors.
+While a member, Bolling also served as the Chairman of the Board of Supervisors.

 Virginia Senate

-In 1995, Bolling was elected to the Senate of Virginia in a highly contested race against twenty year Democratic incumbent Elmo G. Cross, Jr. for the 4th Senate District seat.
+In 1995, Bolling was elected to the Senate of Virginia in a highly contested race against twenty-year Democratic incumbent Elmo G. Cross, Jr., for the 4th Senate District seat.
 Bolling defeated Cross by 574 votes out of 50,000 cast.
 The district then included Caroline, Essex, Hanover, King and Queen, King William, Middlesex, counties, as well as a part of Spotsylvania County.
 However, this district had been trending Republican for some time at the national level.
 Proving this, Bolling was unopposed for reelection in 1999 and 2003.

-As a member of the General Assembly, Bolling served as Chairman of the Joint Republican Caucus, the Virginia Republican Senatorial Committee, Chairman of the Senate's sub-committee on Health Care, the Commission on the Future of Virginia's Environment, and the Chesapeake Bay Commission.
+As a member of the General Assembly, Bolling served as Chairman of the Joint Republican Caucus, the Virginia Republican Senatorial Committee, Chairman of the Senate's subcommittee on Health Care, the Commission on the Future of Virginia's Environment, and the Chesapeake Bay Commission.